Yvon Duhamel: Deeley Yamaha sponsorship

-In the winter of 1969, Duhamel was selected to drive for Ski-Doo factory racing team, becoming one of the sports first factory supported racers.
 Duhamel returned to Daytona in March 1969 and repeated his victory in the Daytona 250 lightweight class, beating future 250cc world champion Rodney Gould.
 He then accomplished one of his most impressive achievements at Daytona when he won the pole position for the 1969 Daytona 200, becoming the first rider to qualify for the event with a lap speed above 150 mph.
 Duhamel’s pole position on the tiny 350cc Yamaha motorcycle against the larger 750cc four-strokes marked the beginning of the two-stroke era in AMA road racing competitions.
 Although he started from the pole position, he would retire from the race due to a mechanical failure.
 He also won the 250cc class at Indianapolis in 1969.

 That winter, Duhamel achieved one of the most impressive victories of his snowmobile racing career when he won the 1970 World Championship Snowmobile Derby held in Eagle River, Wisconsin.

-Beginning in 1970, he would concentrate his motorcycle activities solely on road racing while continuing to race snowmobiles in the winter.
-In March 1970 at the Daytona 200, Duhamel's aggressive riding style was highlighted when, he was relegated to the last row of the starting grid because he was unable to post a qualifying time during practice.
+Beginning in 1970, Duhamel would concentrate his motorcycle activities solely on road racing while continuing to race snowmobiles in the winter.
+In March 1970 at the Daytona 200, Duhamel's aggressive riding style was highlighted when, he was relegated to the last row of the starting grid because he had crashed during his qualifying heat race.
 Once the race started, Duhamel moved up through the field from 79th place to challenge for third place before finishing in fourth place at the end of the race.
 Later that season he took the 250cc race victory at the Loudon Classic after a fierce battle with Gary Nixon ended when Nixon's bike broke down.
 In October 1970, Duhamel and Nixon were invited to England to race in the Mallory Park Race of the Year, becoming the first AMA racers to compete in the prestigious event.
 Duhamel placed ninth on a Yamaha TD2 borrowed from a local Yamaha distributor.

+In the winter of 1971, Duhamel nearly repeated his victory at the World Championship Snowmobile Derby, but lost in an epic battle with Mike Trapp in one of the most exciting races in the history of the sport.